-Groups are typically provisioned separately, after all users have been migrated in the Batch migration process (the preceding section of this chapter).
-Since the only data associated with a group is its member list, the "migration" of a group consists only of its being provisioned into the target directory.
-We can use Migrator for Notes to Exchange's Groups Provisioning Wizard to provision groups either directly from Notes to Office 365, or to a local "staging" AD, from which we can then use Microsoft AD Sync tool to provision the groups from the local AD to Office 365.
+Groups are typically provisioned separately, after all users are migrated in the Batch migration process (the preceding section of this chapter).
+Since the only data associated with a group is its member list, group migration consists only of the group being provisioned into the target directory.
+Use the MNE Groups Provisioning Wizard to provision groups either directly from Notes to Office 365, or to a local "staging" AD from which you can use Microsoft AD Sync tool to provision the groups from the local AD to Office 365.

-Before running the Groups Provisioning Wizard, you can divide the groups into collections using Migrator for Notes to Exchange's Collection Wizard for more convenient processing.
+Before you run the Groups Provisioning Wizard, you can divide the groups into collections using the MNE Collection Wizard for convenient processing.
 If necessary, you can update group membership and attributes in the SQL database (via TSV export and import) prior to provisioning the groups into Active Directory.
-For operating instructions and application notes, see the Groups Provisioning Wizard chapter of the Migrator for Notes to Exchange Administration Guide.
+For instructions, see the Groups Provisioning Wizard chapter of the Migrator for Notes to Exchange Administration Guide.

-NOTE: Microsoft's AD Sync tool must be run twice to completely provision nested Notes groups (i.e., Group i A contains Group B) in Office 365.
+NOTE: You must run the Microsoft AD Sync tool twice to completely provision nested Notes groups (i.e., Group A contains Group B) in Office 365.

-If you need to provision groups before all Notes users have been migrated, be sure to check the Message Delivery Restrictions for any Exchange group to which you want Notes users to be able to send messages.
+To provision groups before all Notes users are migrated, check the Message Delivery Restrictions for any Exchange group to which you want Notes users to be able to send messages.
 Any such Exchange group must be of the universal distribution type to be mail-enabled.

-To change settings, beginning in the Exchange Management Console:
+To change group distribution settings

-- 1 Select the group under Recipient Configuration | Distribution Group, then double-click the group you want to edit. - 2 Click the Mail Flow Settings tab, and highlight Message Delivery Restrictions, then click Properties above. - 3 De-select the check box for Require that all senders are authenticated. - 4 Save, and then restart the Exchange transport service.
+- 1 In the Exchange Management Console under Recipient Configuration | Distribution Group, select and double-click the group you want to edit. - 2 Click the Mail Flow Settings tab and highlight Message Delivery Restrictions and click Properties. - 3 Clear the check box for Require that all senders are authenticated. - 4 Click Save and restart the Exchange transport service.

-Step 2 (optional): configure ongoing directory coexistence
+Step 2 (optional): Configure ongoing directory coexistence

-If < Conditional Step: This step applies only if you will also maintain a local proprietary AD in addition to the hosted platform.
+Conditional Step: This step applies only if you will also maintain a local proprietary AD in addition to the hosted platform.

-If you are going to keep a local Active Directory up and running, you can configure the Microsoft Online Services AD Sync tool to regularly synchronize the local and hosted ADs.
+If you are going to keep a local Active Directory up and running, you can configure the Microsoft Online Services AD Sync tool to regularly synchronize the local and hosted AD.
 Refer to Microsoft documentation to configure the Microsoft AD Sync tool for these ongoing synchronizations.

-If you also intend to keep your Domino directory running for a time, or indefinitely, you should also configure Quest's CMN Directory Connector to regularly update the Domino directory and your local AD.
+If you intend to keep your Domino directory running for a time, or indefinitely, you should also configure the CMN Directory Connector to regularly update the Domino directory and your local AD.